NativeScript/firebase/packages/firebase-firestore/README.md

 	});
 ```

-### Field values

-Cloud Firestore supports storing and manipulating values on your database, such as Timestamps, GeoPoints, Blobs and array management.
+#### Update geolocation points

-To store GeoPoint values, provide the latitude and longitude to a new instance of the class:
+To update geolocation data, instantiate the [GeoPoint class]() with the latitude and longitude and use the instance as the value to update with.

 ```ts
 import { firebase } from '@nativescript/firebase-core';